niktwenty3/jekyll-rst/README.rst

 This version supports rst2html5 conversion but hasn't been tested for Octopress compatability.

-The main change on this fork is that since rst2html5 doesn't return **parts** like rst2html does this verions uses Nokogiri to extract the body contents.
+The main change on this fork is that this version uses Nokogiri to extract the HTML body contents since rst2html5 doesn't return parts like rst2html.

 Requirements
 ============